riyazrabbani/Virtual-CPU/README.md

 This project simulates five CPU registers (A-E), each holding a dynamic list of integers.
 It uses **C++** to simulate the CPU registers and populate them with random values at regular intervals.
 The updates are displayed in the console every second.

 ### CPU Register Simulation
-- CPU Registers Simulation: Simulates 5 CPU registers (A, B, C, D, E), each holding a random list of integers.
+- CPU Registers Simulation: Simulates 5 CPU registers (A, B, C, D, E), each holding a random list of integers, caps out at 10.
 - Random Number Generation: Random integers are added to the registers at regular intervals.

 ## To Run the CPU